 1. The Beginning of Child Support

 When bringing a child into this world, both parents are responsible for the child.
-When the parents live in the same household, they work with one another to provide the support needed by the child.
-When the parents don’t live together, there is more often than not, a parent who the child lives with more so than the other.
+When the parents live in the same household, they work with one another to provide the child’s support.
+When the parents don’t live together, there is, more often than not, a parent with who the child lives more so than the other.

 This is the parent who has custody of the child.
-This is something that can be written down in a separation agreement or in a court-ordered agreement.
+This is something that you can be write down in a separation agreement or a court-ordered agreement.
 The parent with custody is the one who pays for the majority of the child’s expenses.

 This can be clothing, school supplies, food, medical bills, and much more.
-The other parent, although not the one with custody, is still responsible for providing financial assistance for these expenses.
+Although not the one with custody, the other parent is still responsible for providing financial assistance for these expenses.
 This is child support.